nebiyuelias1/user-list-app/README.md

     * Listing
     * Form
     * Search Bar
-- The project is deployed on Vercel and the public url is found in the top right section of this GitHub repository.
+- The project is deployed on Vercel and the public url is [this](https://user-list-app-one.vercel.app/).
 The good thing is that everytime I make change to this repository the code is automatically deployed.